 Most of these companies offer a combination of paid and voluntary positions so it is always worth getting in touch using the links provided to see if they are a good fit for you.

-Remember if you have a particular festival in mind its also a good idea to look through their site directly as they will possibly manage their own groups of workers often alongside other staff providers – scroll to the bottom for a list of independent festivals looking for volunteers for 2018!
+Remember if you have a particular festival in mind it’s also a good idea to look through their site directly as they will possibly manage their own groups of workers often alongside other staff providers.

 This was how I worked at my first festival.
 I donned the orange tabard to work at Glastonbury back in 2011 when I heartbreakingly didn’t manage to get tickets and then again at Beautiful Days later that summer.
 They said it would be tricky to get into Glastonbury without having volunteered for before, as the first offer of places goes to previous stewards, but I was lucky enough to bag a spot!